Crab Stuffed Salmon

 Tender, juicy salmon fillets are the star of the show here, but they are well accomplished with the stuffing mixture.
 Because, you guys, the stuffing is cream cheese and crab!
 It’s so delicately sweet, creamy, and savory all at once, and you’ll be hooked!

-Plus, crab stuffed salmon is simple to make, with very little cleanup, too!
+Plus, stuffed salmon with crab meat is simple to make, with very little cleanup!
 Unlike a branzino fish, which needs a thorough cleaning, here, all you have to do is mix the filling in one bowl and then bake the salmon on a parchment-lined baking sheet.
 Perfection in every way!

 Overhead image of three stuffed salmon fillets served on a gray plate.